lukauskas/chip-aligning-pipeline/README.md

 # Installation

+## Requirements: development environment

+While the pipeline itself needs only Python 3 to run, its dependencies also require Python 2 and R develoipment environment set up.

 ## Requirements : Command line applications

 This pipeline depends on a number of command-line applications.
 Make sure they are all available before you start.
-The list is provided below.
+The list is provided below with hints on installation.

-### Python3

-This is not really a command line application, but is an obvious necessity.
-Last tested with `Python 3.6.4` from `python` linuxbrew package.

 ### Archiving applications